Horsham, Victoria: Renewable energy

 The Murra Warra Wind Farm project is located 25 km north of Horsham at Murra Warra, a 99-turbine producing 434 megawatts of electricity is being constructed with stage 1 completed in mid-2019.
 Renewable Energy Systems and Macquarie Capital are providing the $750 million equity for the project.

 Tourism

 The city is a significant stop-over point between Adelaide and Melbourne and contains nearly a dozen motels.
 West of Horsham is Mount Arapiles, south of Horsham are the Grampians National Park, northwest is the Little Desert National Park and north of Horsham the Silo Art Trail begins in Brim.
 The Wimmera River and its annual Fishing Competition are notable features of the city.

 Wheat and wool

 By 1910 Horsham sat on the boundary between Victoria's primary wool-producing area, the south-west and the state's second-largest wheat-producing area the Wimmera.
-Wheat is one of Australia's largest agricultural exports with the Wimmera and Mallee regions producing between 10 and 40 tonnes of wheat per square kilometer.
+Wheat is one of Australia's largest agricultural exports with the Wimmera and Mallee regions producing between 10 and 40 tonnes of wheat per square kilometre.
 Farmers around Horsham often rotate wheat with canola and legumes.